 Economic forecasts for Baden-Württemberg 2021/2024

-Quarter-on-quarter rates of change in GDP, 2021-2024
+Quarter-on-quarter rates of change in GDP, 2022-2024

-The forecasts for the first quarter of 2024 and the two subsequent quarters were calculated using a nowcasting and forecasting model developed by the University of Hohenheim in collaboration with the Institute for Applied Economic Research (IAW).
+The forecasts for the second quarter of 2024 and the two subsequent quarters were calculated using a nowcasting and forecasting model developed by the University of Hohenheim in collaboration with the Institute for Applied Economic Research (IAW).
 The term nowcasting means that the GDP forecast is for the current quarter, for which the official calculation will not be published until the following quarter.

 Baden-Württemberg compared with the national level